-A minimum 100 ft buffer is recommended to protect aquatic macroinvertebrate and fish abundance.
+- A minimum 100 ft buffer is recommended to protect aquatic macroinvertebrate and fish abundance.
 A number of stream corridor species depend on the natural channel processes of a healthy stream to provide habitat during parts of their life cycles: Stream salamanders are generally sensitive to siltation, scouring, nutrient enrichment, channelization, and diversion of water.
-Maintaining natural stream processes and riparian buffers protects salamander habitats.

-found on riverside sand and cobble bars at the edges of forested streams where stream management practices maintain natural stream processes, including the natural flooding regimes that prevent dense plant growth on cobble bars.
+Maintaining natural stream processes and riparian buffers protects salamander habitats. - There are only 10 rivers in NYS with populations of Appalachian tiger beetle.
+This beetle is typically found on riverside sand and cobble bars at the edges of forested streams where stream management practices maintain natural stream processes, including the natural flooding regimes that prevent dense plant growth on cobble bars.
 Gravel mining and off-road vehicle use of sand and gravel bars can destroy beetle larvae.